 A ring stack also means you can experiment and style your rings with different metals and stones.
 "For example, if you have a classic white diamond and white gold ring set, but you want to go less traditional at times, you can mix in different metal colors or even colored stones," says Sheffield.

 Traditionally, there is one ring for the engagement and one for the wedding.
 "That would mean two rings forever—but maybe that's just not enough," says Sheffield.
 "So there is stacking to be done!"

-From adding bling to telling a story, layering multiple bands around your engagement ring really serves to put that milestone piece front-and-center.
-So how do you build the perfect stack?
-We’ve turned to some of our favorite stack-loving jewelry designers for the inside scoop.
+From adding bling to telling a story, layering multiple bands around your engagement ring really serves to put that milestone piece front and center.

 How many rings should be in a stack?